MotusWTS/motusClient/inst/doc/upstream_api.md

      only projectID1 not null.

    - items in the return value are arrays:
-      - ambigProjectID: (APID) a unique negative projectID representing the set {projectID1, ..., projectID6}
+      - ambigProjectID: integer; (APID) a unique negative projectID representing the set {projectID1, ..., projectID6}
-      - projectID1; first real (positive) project ID in the set (not null)
+      - projectID1: integer; first real (positive) project ID in the set (not null)
-      - projectID2; second real project ID in the ambiguity set
+      - projectID2: integer; second real project ID in the ambiguity set
-      - projectID3; third real project ID in the ambiguity
+      - projectID3: integer; third real project ID in the ambiguity
-      - projectID4; fourth real project ID in the ambiguity
+      - projectID4: integer; fourth real project ID in the ambiguity
-      - projectID5; fifth real project ID in the ambiguity
+      - projectID5: integer; fifth real project ID in the ambiguity
-      - projectID6; sixth real project ID in the ambiguity
+      - projectID6: integer; sixth real project ID in the ambiguity

    - in each record, any non-NULL `projectID...` fields are in increasing order (i.e. projectID1 < projectID2 < ...), and